It’s time for Chelsea to blow it up, trust the process and start again

 Come in No. 12, your time is up.

-With the news that Maurizio Sarri has left Chelsea, Roman Abramovich is now on the hunt for his 12th different permanent manager.
+With the news that Frank Lampard has finally been confirmed Roman Abramovich has now appointed his 12th different permanent manager at Chelsea.

 Bear in mind this astonishing number doesn’t include Ray Wilkins and Steve Holland both taking charge of a game each, Jose Mourinho’s chaotic second spell in charge and the subsequent second helping of Guus Hiddink we got as a result of it.

 Even in the constant revolving door that is English football few clubs can compete with Chelsea in terms of the coming and going of managers.

 It’s created a truly astonishing paradoxical existence at Chelsea, it is a club where managers change with the seasons yet success remains a constant.

 Since Abramovich bought Chelsea in 2003 he has only had to watch four seasons without some kind of silverware.
 Four, out of a possible 16.
 Two of those came after Mourinho meltdowns and one was his very first owning the club.
 The other?
 Mourinho’s first during his second spell in charge interestingly enough.

 It’s a remarkable way to go about things.
 Chelsea have won more major trophies since Abramovich took over than any other English club, but they’ve also comfortably had more managers than any of the top six sides, and indeed the most of England.